yanyingwang/.vim/README.md

 ==============

-Note: this document is validated on Ubuntu(trusty).

 安装
 --------------

+Note: this document is only tested on Ubuntu(trusty).

 ### Step 1
 ```shell